BioGeMT/miRBench_paper/code/make_neg_sets/README.md

 Additionally the gene targets from a single cluster are only picked once per miRNA family, ensuring that the miRNA-gene pairs that have the same miRNA family will have gene targets that are not similar to eachother (are not in the same cluster).

-###### EDIT HERE !!!!!!!
-Moreover it is also ensured that the negatives generated are devoid of anything other than canonical/non-canonical/non-seed
+Furthermore, it is also ensured that the negatives selected are also filtered for the interaction type relevant to a particular set of positives (canonical / noncanonical / nonseed).
+This may exclude or downsample positives in the input file if not enough valid negative candidates are found.

 This script can only produce 1:1 positive to negative class ratio.